 Now is the time to make the move to having the type of wealth management you deserve!
 Speak to an Advisor

 Our Wealth Management accounts are handled by Gerber Kawasaki's Investment Advisory Team, and overseen by Ross Gerber, President and CEO.
 Our team meets on a weekly basis and reviews the economy and all of our investment positions.
-We believe using our collective experience and insights as well as our investment process gives us an edge when it comes to managing your money.
-Through our process our clients can have the confidence that all of our investment recommendations are thoroughly analyzed and continuously monitored by our investment advisor team.
+We believe our collective experience and insights as well as our investment process gives us an edge when it comes to managing your money.
+Our goal is for our clients to have the confidence that all of our investment recommendations are thoroughly analyzed and monitored by our investment advisor team.

 All of our wealth management clients have direct access to their dedicated advisor.

-Actively managing and customizing your portfolio takes more effort than computer modeling, but the results speak for themselves.
+Actively managing and customizing your portfolio takes more effort than computer modeling, but we believe it's worth the work..
 We focus on providing the best financial results possible for our clients within their investment objective.

 - Our investment style focuses on asset allocation and proper diversification first.
 We start by building an overall account allocation and then put all of your investment pieces in place based off your preferences and our investment research.
 By using a combination of investments we design personalized portfolios specifically tailored to our clients' needs.

 - During our in depth client discovery meeting, we learn your investment goals, risk tolerance, and time horizon before we design your portfolio.
 By customizing your portfolio just for you, you have confidence that your portfolio is right for you.